 You can keep cords under control

 What are the holidays without strings of lights, and what are fresh-out-of-storage cords of lights if not tangled?
 Grab an empty coffee can and its lid.
 First, slice the plastic lid of the can with a sharp knife and insert one end of the cord.
 Then wrap the cord of lights around the can, taping the end to the can to keep everything in place.
 Before putting on the lid, fill the can with extra bulbs and an extension cord.
 No tangles, no misplaced accessories.
-Here are 11 holiday lighting tips to have the best light display in the neighborhood.

 You can perk up your meat